shad0498/oreo-cake-recipie-/recipie.md

 9-keep the container in the oven for 5 minutes for baking

-10-after 5 mins open the oven put a tooth pick into cake and remove it if the tooth pick comes out clearly then your cake is baked if not then keep your cake into the oven again for two mins
+10- after 5 mins open the oven pierce a tooth pick into cake and remove it if the tooth pick comes out clearly then your cake is baked if not then keep your cake into the oven again for two mins

 11-remove the container from the oven